Starting a WordPress Blog on a Budget

 Website Functionality Determines Plugins

 For all you out there, who are still looking for the perfect WordPress plugins for your blog, I hear you!
 It can be so frustrating!
-Especially if you can’t afford to invest upfront, so you need to find free plugins that do the job.
-I hope I can save your time and sanity by listing the plugins that I found most helpful so far.
+Especially if you can’t afford to invest upfront and need to find free WordPress plugins that do the job.
+I hope I can save your time and sanity by listing the free WordPress plugins that I found most helpful so far.

-Just for your information and because it can be important when it comes to compatibility – I’m using WordPress 4.9.1. and the Tuulikki theme from Creative Market.
+Just for your information and because it can be important when it comes to compatibility – At the time of writing this post, I’m using WordPress 4.9.1. and the Tuulikki theme from Creative Market.
 (As I mentioned before, I’m using affiliate links to products or services I love and these were ones.
 Not sure what that means?
 Click here, to learn more.)
 So let’s dive right into it!

 As the name suggests – this plugin helps you fight spam.
 Always a good thing!
 More specifically, this plugin checks your comments and contact form submissions and blocks spam so you don’t have to deal with it.
 Sweet!